kudmni/oauth2-yandex-money/README.md

     } catch (Exception $e) {

-        // Failed to get user details
+        // Failed to get account details
         exit('Something went wrong: ' . $e->getMessage());

     }

-    // Use this to interact with an API on the users behalf echo $token->accessToken;
+    // Use this to interact with an API on the account behalf echo $token->accessToken;

     // Use this to get a new access token if the old one expires